Virginia Gov Terry McAuliffe Sends Message To Nazis/White Supremacists

 — NBC News (@NBCNews) August 12, 2017

-Virginia Governor Terry McAuliffe held a press conference in response to the horrific developments in Charlottesville, which began on Friday night when Nazis/white supremacists descended upon the University of Virginia with tiki toches.
+Virginia Governor Terry McAuliffe held a press conference in response to the horrific developments in Charlottesville, which began on Friday night when Nazis/white supremacists descended upon the University of Virginia with tiki torches.
 McAuliffe, who has already declared a state of emergency “to aid state response to violence,” used this speech to address the violence wrought upon protesters in the form of a car slamming into a crowd, killing one person.

 McAuliffe confirmed that three people have died (including two fatalities associated with a helicopter crash) during this weekend’s protests.
 He also had stern words for those who chose to spread their message of hate under the guise of “patriotism.”
 McAuliffe didn’t hold back when telling those who hide behind the Alt-Right label where to go — far away: